AbhayGupta-Dev/NoteS-Lite/README.md

 # NoteS-Lite
-📝 Project Title: NoteS Lite — Minimalist Editor with PDF &amp; Font Control
+📝 Project Title: NoteS Lite — Minimalist Editor with PDF import and export &amp; Font Control

 📝 Text Edit -named = NoteS Lite — Lightweight Notepad with PDF & Font Tools **📌 Description**

 Text Edit is a minimalist Notepad-style application built in Python for educational purposes.
 It allows users to create, edit, and save plain text files, customize fonts, and export or import PDFs — all within a clean, intuitive interface.
 Designed to help learners and developers explore GUI design, file handling, and PDF integration, this tool reflects a balance of simplicity and thoughtful design.

-**📚 Educational Use Disclaimer**

-This project is intended for educational purposes only.
-It was created to explore Python GUI development, file handling, and PDF integration in a Notepad-style application.
-Users are free to study, modify, and learn from the code, but it is not intended for commercial deployment or production use.

 **🚀 Features**